 Bruce facilitates creativity and personal transformation in players and this has endeared him to students that he has taught and artists that have worked with him.

 Born in Fredericton, New Brunswick he left his university studies and moved to Montreal to study trumpet.
-After a period of study at Berklee College of Music in Boston he moved Halifax, Nova Scotia, finished his degree in experimental psychology at Dalhousie University and then moved to Toronto.
+After a period of study at Berklee College of Music in Boston he moved Halifax, Nova Scotia, finished his B.Sc. in experimental psychology at Dalhousie University and then moved to Toronto.
 He was soon performing at Toronto’s main jazz venues and in studios, including the first seven albums released by Rob McConnell’s Boss Brass.

-His love of variety led to extended playing, recording and touring with Doug Riley’s Dr. Music, Lighthouse and, the fusion band Blood, Sweat and Tears for which he contributed compositions and arrangements for their last two albums.
+His love of variety led to extended playing, recording and touring with Doug Riley’s Dr. Music, Lighthouse and, the fusion band Blood, Sweat and Tears (BS&T) for which he contributed compositions and arrangements for their last two albums.
 Artists with whom he has appeared in concert include Duke Ellington, Quincy Jones, Dionne Warwick, Anne Murray, Marvin Gaye, Chucho Valdez, and the Toronto Symphony Orchestra.

-After a world tour in 1980 Bruce moved to South Africa and immersed himself in the African music scene.
+After a world tour with BS&T in 1980 Bruce moved to South Africa and immersed himself in the African music scene.
 He wrote and produced music for orchestral concerts, film, television and international dance competitions.
 Under the auspices of the South African Department of Arts and Culture he composed and produced an opera based on African Xhosa folklore, The Clay Flute, and produced a number of concerts for European artists and the SA internationally renowned opera singer Sibongile Khumalo.
 His latest album production in South Africa was Our World, a modern orchestral/jazz outing for the renowned Soweto String Quartet.
 In 1995 he was contracted to return to South Africa to lead an international big band at the National Arts Festival there.

 His own projects in South Africa include: